So, you need to know about sales tax in The Tar Heel State. Look no further!

 Services

 Services include professional services provided by lawyers, architects, landscapers, etc. The definition can be pretty wide, and many exemptions can apply.
-Your best bet would be to check with North Carolina Department of Revenue to confirm your service is even taxable.
+Your best bet would be to check with the North Carolina Department of Revenue to confirm your service is even taxable.

 Tangible products

 Tangible products, as you might guess, are physical items.
 North Carolina taxes most tangible products, but there can be exemptions!
-To be absolutely clear about which products are subject to sales tax, and which are exempt, check North Carolina Department of Revenue.
+To be absolutely clear about which products are subject to sales tax, and which are exempt, check the North Carolina Department of Revenue.

 Digital products